Psychotherapy Training and Accreditation

 Counselling Experience and Areas of Interest

-Eve has worked with clients from many backgrounds and has a particular interest in men’s issues.
-With an active interest and involvement in the arts, particularly music, she enjoys helping clients to free up their inner, unconscious and perhaps more creative side, so that they are better able to enjoy life in the moment.
+Eve has worked with clients from many backgrounds and has a special interest in working with couples.
+With a background and interest in the arts, particularly music, she enjoys helping clients to free up their inner, unconscious and perhaps more creative side, so that they are better able to enjoy life in the moment.